thomaspaulin/blog.thomaspaulin.me/content/posts/2021/deckgl-live-flight-info.md

 For this project, I've chosen flight data because I'm a fan of anything aerospace.
 The OpenSky Network API provides [a free API for live flight information](https://opensky-network.org/apidoc/) (for research and non-commercial purposes).
 I wanted to use Earth observation data for this project, but that data is not real-time thanks to orbital periods.

-Information about the data provided by The OpenSky Network API [can be found on their documentation](https://opensky-network.org/apidoc/).
+Information about the data provided by The OpenSky Network API can be found on their documentation.
 We will receive descriptive and positional information derived from [ADS-B](https://www.faa.gov/nextgen/programs/adsb/) and [Mode-S transponder](https://trig-avionics.com/knowledge-bank/transponders/mode-s/) messages.
 Using this information we can render the flight on a map.

 # The Cast
 - [deck.gl](http://deck.gl) - used to render data on the map
 - [Mapbox GL JS](https://www.mapbox.com/mapbox-gljs) - used to render the map itself.
-Provided by the deck.gl examples.
+Provided by the deck.gl examples
 - [The OpenSky Network API](https://opensky-network.org/) - provides the flight information
 - [Webpack](https://webpack.js.org/) - to bundles everything nicely and provides a better developer experience
 - npm - for package management
 - [webpack-dev-server package](https://github.com/webpack/webpack-dev-server) - to run a local server and verify the results by eye.
-Provided by the deck.gl examples.
+Provided by the deck.gl examples
 - Javascript - for writing the code.
 Typescript takes extra setup which is unnecessary for our purposes

 In the beginning, there was nothing, no code, no frameworks, just a blank directory staring back at us.
 To fix this we clone the [deck.gl repository](https://github.com/visgl/deck.gl/).
 We will be working from the Mapbox directory (`/examples/get-started/pure-js/mapbox/`).